paroteen/usbrubberducky-payloads/README.md

-# Payload Library for the [USB Rubber Ducky](https://hak5.org/products/usb-rubber-ducky?variant=39874478932081) by [Hak5](https://hak5.org)
+# Payload Library for the [USB Rubber Ducky](https://hak5.org/products/usb-rubber-ducky?variant=39874478932081) by ParoTeen Inc

-This repository contains payloads, extensions and languages for the Hak5 USB Rubber Ducky.
+This repository contains payloads, extensions and languages for the paroteen USB Rubber Ducky.
 Community developed payloads are listed and developers are encouraged to create pull requests to make changes to or submit new payloads.

 **Payloads here are written in official DuckyScript™ specifically for the USB Rubber Ducky.
 Payloads here must be compiled using Hak5 PayloadStudio.
 Hak5 does NOT guarantee payload functionality.** <a href="#legal"><b>See Legal and Disclaimers</b></a>